DISHDevEx/iot/aws/modules/ec2/README.md

 2. terragrunt apply
 3. terragrunt output
 ## Destruction
-To destroy the infrastructure in cloud environment, use the following Terragrunt CLI commands:
+To destroy the resources in cloud environment, use the following Terragrunt CLI commands:
 1. terragrunt destroy